Occupational epidemiology: Application

 By contributing to reduction in exposure, occupational epidemiology helps reduce health risks among workers.
 Using occupational epidemiological methods can also have benefits for society at large.
 For example, recommendations for exposure limits to benzene developed by the Expert Panel on Air Quality Standards were based on occupational epidemiology.

 Using meta-analysis, many occupational epidemiology studies can be synthesized in order to help set occupational exposure limits and make other kinds of policy decisions.
-This can also can be applied in health risk assessments, which is a method of predicting health risk based on hypothetical exposure conditions.
+This can also be applied in health risk assessments, which is a method of predicting health risk based on hypothetical exposure conditions.